DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 Open the website [(https://portal.sinric.pro/register)].
 Enter name, email ID, password etc. and click on *Register*.</br>
 Log in to Sinric by entering email address and password after opening the website: [(https://portal.sinric.pro/login)].</br>
 Click on *Credentials* and make note of *APP_KEY* and *APP_SECRET*.
 I am re-naming *APP_SECRET* as *APP_SECRET_KEY*. </br>
+The monitor snapshot of the key display is shown in the following figure.

 Create room in Sinric Pro by selecting *Rooms* in the left side menu.
 Click on *Add Room* button.
 Enter the Room Name and its description.
 Click on *Save* button.
 In this way you can create number of rooms like: Living Room, Bath Room, Kitchen etc. Sinric Pro gives an oppurtunity to add three devices free of cost.
 Select *Devices* from the left side menu.
 Click on *Add Device* button.
 Enter the *Device Name* and its *Description*.
 Select the *Device Type*.
 Also, select the *Room* for the device and click *Next*.
 I stopped selection of parameters at this point.
 Also, there are optional parameters like: *Timer*, *Energy usage* etc. </br>